Last Updated on July 25, 2019

 Approach to Malham Cove.
 80m / 260 feet high.

 Stone ‘clapper’ bridge over Malham Beck (stream).

 One of ‘those moments’.
-After walking slowly, absorbing the landscape, the realisation that the kids had climbed a side path and then sat, perched on the edge of a ledge at Malham Cove.
-They were just little specks, until zoomed in upon!
+After walking slowly, absorbing the landscape, the realization that the kids had climbed a side path and then sat, perched on the edge of a ledge at Malham Cove.
+They were just little specks until zoomed-in upon!